Aditya-Raj-Tiwari/raycast-off-today/README.md

 - "End Date" (Date type)
 - "Status" (Status type with options: Pending, Approved, Rejected)
 - "Reason" (Text type)
+- "Work Tag" (Select type) - For department/team information

+## Features

+- **Off Today View**: Displays employees who are currently on leave.
+- **Upcoming Leaves**: Shows upcoming leaves organized by date.
+- **Detail View**: Click on an employee to see detailed information.
+- **Work Tags**: Filter and organize employees by department/team.
+- **Automatic Refresh**: Data refreshes periodically to stay up-to-date.
+- **Favorites Support**: Add to Raycast favorites for quick access to today's absences.

+## Customizing the Extension

+You can customize the extension behavior through Raycast preferences:
+- Set a custom refresh interval
+- Choose whether to show details by default
+- Configure Notion API connection details

 ## Sharing the Extension